pravega/pravega/documentation/src/docs/auth/auth-plugin.md

 ## Dynamic loading of _auth_ implementations

 Administrators and users are allowed to implement their own Authorization/Authentication plugins.
-Multiple pluginsof such kind can exist together.
+Multiple plugins of such kind can exist together.
 The implementation of plugin follows the [Java Service Loader](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) approach.
 The required Jars for the custom implementation needs to be located in the **CLASSPATH** to enable the access for Pravega Controller for implementation.
 <dl><dt>Note:</dt><dd>